-What other names is Creatine known by?
+- What other names is Creatine known by?

-What is Creatine?
+- What is Creatine?

-Is Creatine effective?
+- Is Creatine effective?

 exercise such as sprinting.
 But it does not seem to help older people or highly trained athletes.
 It also does not help performance in aerobic or isometric exercise.

 Creatine also seems to increase strength and endurance in patients with heart failure and in people with various muscle diseases such as muscular dystrophy and similar conditions.